surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

 = 1.4.1 - January 6, 2023 =
+* New: Choose the start of your order numbers if using sequential order numbers.
 * Fix: Issue with order summary not loading if no Stripe processors are enabled.

 = 1.4.0 - January 5, 2023 =